Best Advice for New Parents - Baby Chick

 Share

 Taking care of yourself is essential to being a good mom and parent.
 You will have many rewarding and joyful moments with your newborn, but it’s an all-consuming job that can leave you feeling burned out and stressed.
-It’s important to continue to do things you loved pre-baby to feel balanced and fulfilled.
-This could be reading a book, going out to dinner with friends, going to the gym, or simply catching up on your favorite reality television shows.
+It’s essential to continue doing things you loved before having a baby to maintain a sense of balance and fulfillment.
+This could involve reading a book, going out to dinner with friends, working out at the gym, or simply catching up on your favorite TV shows.

 One of the first pieces of advice I heard from a family member was, “Sleep when the baby sleeps!”
 I rolled my eyes because once my baby boy fell asleep, all I could see were the piles of laundry, the dirty dishes, and the clutter piling up.
 I thought there was no way I could sleep when there was so much to get done around the house.